helluvamatt/Minecraft-Overviewer/README.rst

 * Built in MapMarkers for Bukkit <http://forums.bukkit.org/threads/mapmarkers-v0-2.843/> support.

-* The player's skin used for the player's mapmarker.
+* The player's skin used for the player's mapmarker. (not currently in use, I hope to change this soon)

 * A list of currently online players which links you to the location of the player on the map.